awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-common.md

 The `Tag` object represents a label that you can assign to an AWS resource\.
 Each tag consists of a key and an optional value, both of which you define\.

+For more information about tags, and controlling access to resources in AWS Glue, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) and [Specifying AWS Glue Resource ARNs](https://docs.aws.amazon.com/glue/latest/dg/glue-specifying-resource-arns.html) in the developer guide\.

 **Fields**
 + `key` – UTF\-8 string, not less than 1 or more than 128 bytes long\.